[4 MIN READ]

 Watch for mouth changes

-Because oral cancer is more likely to affect older adults, seniors should also watch for mouth changes.
+Because oral cancer is more likely to affect older adults, seniors should carefully watch for mouth changes.
 Talk to your dentist or doctor if you notice these symptoms for more than two weeks:

 - Swelling in your jaw